reasonml/reason-react/docs/usestate-event-value.md

 ---
-title: Using event values with useState
+title: Using Event Values With useState
 ---

 In ReactJS, it's common to update a component's state based on an event's